CliffSea/Eufonia-Practical-Test/README.md

 I had some issues in how to implement the method to add the nbt tag on survival place because of the performance impact

 1. my first though on how to do it was to check every tick for block places, for one user it could be fine but for a big server this option was quickly discarded
-   2. after discarding that i though what if i add a mixin on the chest block spawn or something like that but after a bit of trying I realize that would trigger even when a chest spawned normally on generation so discarded too
+   2. after discarding that i though what if I add a mixin on the chest block spawn or something like that but after a bit of trying I realize that would trigger even when a chest spawned normally on generation so discarded too
    3. the final one was probably the obvious make a custom fabricCallBackEvent on the BlockUpdateS2CPacket, why? because it triggers only when a client places a block it sends a Blockupdate packet to the server that we can listen but this can impact performance?

    - not much we are only listening to an already existing packet and in the first line if the state (it holds the block type) checks if the block is an instance of ChestBlock so we can return early if it's not a chest